What Is an Odd One Out Puzzle and Why Should Adults Play?

 Try a Free Odd One Out Puzzle This Week

-Watercooler Puzzles publishes a fresh odd one out puzzle every Monday alongside five other puzzle types — all free, all large-print friendly, all playable in your browser without download or sign-up.
+Watercooler Puzzles offers odd one out puzzles alongside five other puzzle types — all free, all large-print friendly, all playable in your browser without download or sign-up, ready whenever you want to play.
 Try a free odd one out puzzle at Watercooler Puzzles.
 Can you spot the one that does not belong?